HL7/cql/input/pages/07-physicalrepresentation.md

 The information defined here is formally described in the modelinfo.xsd document included in the specification.
 The QUICK module in the CQL-to-ELM translator contains an instance of this schema, quick-modelinfo.xml, which defines this metadata for the QUICK model.

-[.note-info]
-____

-Note that the actual model info definition and associated artifacts are part of the reference implementation for CQL and not a normative aspect of the CQL specification.
+> Note that the actual model info definition and associated artifacts are part of the reference implementation for CQL and not a normative aspect of the CQL specification.
 CQL only specifies the expected behavior at the conceptual level.
 How that behavior is achieved with respect to any particular data model is an implementation aspect and not prescribed by this specification.
-____
+{: .note-info}